nazmulb/react.js/README.md

 # Redux-Saga

 ## React Advantages:
-- Saga is like a separate thread in your application that's solely responsible for side effects (e.g. ajax calls, local storage, gps, websockets, etc) and  handles complex asynchronous actions (side effects) easier and better ways in React/Redux applications.
+- Saga is like a **separate thread** in your application that's solely responsible for **side effects** (e.g. ajax calls, local storage, gps, websockets, etc) and  handles complex asynchronous actions (side effects) **easier and better ways** in React/Redux applications.
-- `redux-saga` is a redux middleware, which means this thread can be started, paused and cancelled from the main application with normal redux actions.
+- `redux-saga` is a **redux middleware**, which means this thread can be **started, paused and cancelled** from the main application with normal redux actions.
-- It uses an ES6 feature called Generators to make asynchronous flows easy to read, write and test.
+- It uses an ES6 feature called **Generators** to make asynchronous flows easy to **read, write and test**.
-- Testability.
-It's very easy to test sagas as call() returns a pure object.
+- **Testability**.
+It's very easy to test sagas as `call()` returns a **pure object**.
 Testing thunks normally requires you to include a mockStore inside your test.
-- You don't end up in callback hell, you can test your asynchronous flows easily and your actions stay pure.
+- You don't end up in **callback hell**, you can test your asynchronous flows easily and your actions **stay pure**.
 - In every action you have to deal with network errors and updating spinners/loaders and etc, but Saga removes a lot of boilerplate/repetition.
-It simplifies this as middleware and automatically exposes all of the operations as actions that you can fire from anywhere in your application.
+It simplifies this as middleware and **automatically exposes all of the operations as actions** that you can fire from anywhere in your application.
-- Sagas offer independent place to handle all side effects.
-It is usually easier to modify and manage.
+- Sagas offer **independent place** to handle all side effects.
+It is usually **easier to modify and manage**.
 - It also cancels subsequent requests (it cancels the first, keeps the last).